-Of my fifteen years of trading the first ten years were spent on reading fundamentals.
+Of my fifteen years of trading, the first ten years spent on reading fundamentals.
 I don’t regret this one bit.
-Fundamentals are what drive the price of a stock over the longer period; and I do mean longer period.
+Fundamentals are what drive the price of a stock over the more extended period, and I do mean more extended period.
 Fundamentals to me are great if we’re talking more than 20 years, and I prefer 30 years plus.

 However, for clarity over the near term (presumably from my thought above, near-term is anything less than 20 years) technical traders hold the key.
 That is a bold statement as every magazine, or commercial pundit tells us its fundamentals all the way.